spryker/docker-sdk/docs/06-installation/02-installation-guides/02-installing-in-development-mode-on-macos-and-linux.md

 :::

 8. Update the `hosts` file:
 Follow the installation instructions in the white box from the `docker/sdk bootstrap` command execution results to prepare the environment.
+All endpoints ending on `*.localhost` are resolving automatically.

 :::(Info) ()
  You can run `docker/sdk install` after `bootstrap` to get the list of the instructions.